karmab/kcli-ztp/docs/index.rst

 This script does the following things:

 -  Installs and enables httpd.
--  Evaluates rhcos qemu url by leveraging ``openshift-baremetal-install coreos print-stream-json``
+-  Evaluates rhcos qemu url by leveraging ``openshift-install coreos print-stream-json``
 -  Fetches this image
 -  Patches *install-config.yaml* to point to local image.